MangelMaxime/Nacara/docs/content/index.md

 <div class="landing">
 <section class="landing-hero">

-<p class="landing-hero__eyebrow">Documentation engine for F#</p>

-<h1 class="landing-hero__title">Documentation the compiler checks</h1>
+<h1 class="landing-hero__title">Broken documentation fails the build</h1>

 <p class="landing-hero__lede">Nacara turns markdown into a documentation site, and your site is an F# program.
-Front matter is decoded into types you declare, links are resolved against the route table, and a page that would ship broken fails the build instead.</p>
+Front matter is decoded into types you declare, links are resolved against the route table, and anchors are checked against the headings they name.</p>

 <p class="landing-actions">
 <a class="landing-button landing-button--primary" href="/Nacara/guide/getting-started/">Get started</a>